ginolhac/chip-seq/docs/index.md

 The frontend is meant for browsing / transferring your files only and you **MUST** connect to a node for any computational work using the utility `oarsub` described [here](https://hpc.uni.lu/users/docs/oar.html).
 This program managed the queuing system and dispatch jobs among the resources according to the demands.

-Software are organized into **modules** that provide you with the binaries but also all the environment required for their running processes.
+Softwares are organized into **modules** that provide you with the binaries but also all the environment required for their running processes.

-### TMUX
+## TMUX

 log in to a remote computer is great, all computation, heat generation is happening elsewhere but this comes with a price: disconnection.
 This happens all the time.
-The way to get around it, is to have a `screen` system that store your terminal, commands, environment in which you can easily detach and re-attach.
+The way to get around it is to have a `screen` system that stores your terminal, commands, environment in which you can easily detach and re-attach.

 Two systems exist, `screen` and `tmux`.
 Both work well, but `tmux` has a nicer interface IMHO.